David L. Carden: Mediation

 Carden currently is serving as a mediator in commercial disputes in the United States and is on the board of the Weinstein International Foundation, a non-profit foundation that provides training and promotes the mediation of non-commercial, public interest disputes abroad.

-Involvement with Indiana University
+Indiana University

-Carden currently is Ambassador-At-Large at Indiana University, where, among other responsibilities, he is Chairman of the Advisory Board for The Center for Rural Engagement.
-According to the CRE’s website, the goal of the CRE is to improve the lives and opportunities of the citizens of Indiana “by working with partners to discover and deploy evidence-based, data informed and scalable solutions to common challenges facing rural communities.”
+Carden is ambassador-at-large at Indiana University, where he is chairman of the Advisory Board for the Center for Rural Engagement.

 Involvement in politics

 Carden has been a friend and golf partner of President Barack Obama’s for over twenty years and was an early supporter of his political career.
 He was an initial member of the National Finance Committee for the Obama 2008 Presidential Campaign.
 He and his wife, Rebecca Riley, were among the 2008 Campaign’s top bundlers, raising over $500,000.

 Ambassadorship

 As U.S. Ambassador, Carden oversaw the broadening engagement of the United States in Southeast Asia, which included the Obama Administration's 2011 "pivot" or "rebalance" to the region.
 Based in the U.S. Mission to ASEAN in Jakarta, he traveled throughout ASEAN's 10 member states and Asia.
 His responsibilities included supporting ASEAN as it moves toward economic integration in 2015 and advocating for the systemic changes necessary to promote peaceful and prosperous growth in the region.

 Under his leadership, the U.S. Mission addressed the issues inherent in realizing ASEAN's aspirations, including economic development, trade liberalization, intellectual property protection, developing the rule of law and more effective governance, pandemic prevention and preparedness, providing more effective responses to natural disasters, advancing health care and educational opportunities, addressing human and wildlife trafficking, terrestrial and maritime environmental protection, managing the region's fisheries and natural resources, responding to deforestation and climate change, food and water security, advancing programs to increase the resilience of ASEAN's people and institutions, promoting historical and cultural preservation, and focusing on sustainable cities.
 He worked to build alliances in the region, including facilitating efforts by the embassies of countries in the European Union and Latin America in their engagement with ASEAN.

 The U.S. Mission to ASEAN, which tripled in size during Carden's tenure, encouraged better decision making in both the ASEAN Member States and in the region.
 To this end, he hired the first ever science advisor to be posted in an American embassy or mission and advocated successfully for the creation of an ASEAN Fulbright Scholarship Program.
 The Mission also created an ASEAN-U.S. Science and Technology Fellows Program.